farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > ---
 >
-> When a PC succeeds an action roll, you can tick segments of a `progress clock`:
+> When a PC succeeds an action roll, you can use a `progress clock` and:
 >
 > - Tick 1 segment for a `limited effect`.
 > - Tick 2 segments for a `standard effect`.
 > - Tick 3 segments for a `great effect`.
 >
-> When a PC suffers a consequence from an action roll, you can tick segments of a `danger clock`:
+> When a PC gets a consequence from an action roll, you can use  `danger clock` and:
 >
 > - Tick 3 segments for a `desperate position`.
 > - Tick 2 segments for a `risky position`.